isomerpages/moe-kranjipri/_our-curriculum/Signature Programmes/Our EdTech Journey.md

 variant: markdown
 ---
 ![](/images/Our%20Curriculum/Signature%20Programmes/11%20Learning%20Experience/11%20Learning%20Experience/Our_EdTech_Journey_2026.png)
-1:1 Learning Experience refers to the allocation of one device for every student.
-This allows students to access learning, both in and out of the classroom.
+At Kranji Primary School, we believe that technology is a powerful enabler of meaningful learning.
+Kranjians are provided with learning devices to support them both in and out of the classroom, giving them easy access to resources and opportunities that help them develop future-ready competencies.

-Each P4 to P6 student is provided with an iPad to support them in learning.
-The main aim of the 1:1 Learning Experience is to enable our students to gain future-ready competencies.
 By redesigning how teachers teach and how students learn with technology, we strive to create a positive and impactful teaching and learning environment which encourages our students to:

 ·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;take ownership of their learning